-3D-printed models are often too large to be printed in one piece or they are printed in parts for esthetic reasons, faster production, more efficient use of gel, or optimizing printer usage.
+3D-printed models are often too large to be printed in one piece or they are printed in parts for a variety of reasons: esthetics, faster production, more efficient use of gel, or optimizing printer usage.
 In such cases, the printed parts must be glued together to complete the model.

-First, remove any external brims or support structures and fill any unwanted holes as described above.
+Begin by removing any external brims or support structures and fill any unwanted holes as described above.
 Then ensure that the two parts fit together firmly.

 Massivit Dimengel makes an excellent adhesive for gluing model parts together.
 Place the gel on the entire contact area and, if possible, on the inside brim as well.
 Then place the parts together using assistant.